yingshiwu1997/Coding-Challeng-TaskEasy/README.md

 ## General info
-This program return a JSON file called output.json with all the times when at least three people are available, who those people are.
+This program return a JSON file called output.json with all the times when at least three people are available, who those people are, and how many.
+The input.json is the input file to the program, where each person with their hour meetings is a JSON object.

 ## Technologies
 Program is created with: